Indications for XARELTO:

 Premature discontinuation increases risk of thrombotic events.
 Spinal/epidural hematoma.

 Premature discontinuation increases risk of thrombotic events; if discontinued for reason other than bleeding or therapy completion, consider coverage with another anticoagulant.
 Increased risk of spinal/epidural hematoma in anticoagulated patients receiving neuraxial anesthesia or undergoing spinal puncture (see full labeling); monitor for signs/symptoms of neurological impairment.
 Increased risk of bleeding; monitor for signs/symptoms of blood loss; discontinue if active pathological hemorrhage occurs.
 Do not use for primary VTE prophylaxis in hospitalized, acutely ill medical patients at high risk of bleeding (see full labeling).
-Patients with prosthetic heart valves, PE patients with hemodynamic instability, in patients with triple-positive antiphospholipid syndrome, or those requiring thrombolysis or pulmonary embolectomy: not recommended.
+Patients with prosthetic heart valves, triple-positive antiphospholipid syndrome, pulmonary embolism (presenting hemodynamic instability), or those requiring thrombolysis or pulmonary embolectomy: not recommended.
 Moderate or severe hepatic impairment, hepatic disease associated with coagulopathy: avoid.
 Assess renal function periodically; consider dose adjustment or discontinue if acute renal failure develops.
+Renal impairment: see full labeling.
 Discontinue ≥24hrs before surgery.
 Elderly.
 Labor & delivery.
 Pregnancy: risk of pregnancy-related hemorrhage.
 Nursing mothers.

 Factor Xa inhibitor.